-Please note that the ski slope opening times do not neccessarily reflect centre opening time.
+Please note that the ski slope opening times do not necessarily reflect Craigavon Golf & Ski Centre opening times.

 The number 1 rule for clothing on a dry slope is that no matter how hot it is, you must always wear long sleeves and gloves.
 This is for safety reasons.